cnerg/py-template/README.md

   data
 * when looping over iterables (e.g. lists, dictionaries, numpy arrays, etc), avoid an indexing variable if possible
+    * `zip()` may be useful for iterating through multiple iterables with parallel indexing
+    * `enumerate()` allows you to autogenerate an indexing variable, but make sure you need that index
+    * iterating over a `range()` is probably a last resort, try iterating directly over the iterable or using `zip`
 * consider [list
   comprehensions](https://www.w3schools.com/python/python_lists_comprehension.asp)
   for simple operations